th2-net/th2-docs/content/docs/getting-started/requirements/os-and-network.md

 <notice note>

-If you have an `error 404` message trying to access these links with browser, it is OK.
-However, if your connection to a resource is broken, you'll see a `this site can’t be reached` error.
-You also can check it by adding `/index.yaml` to the end of each link.
+You can check accessibility of these links with browser by adding `/index.yaml` to the end of each link.

 </notice>